Aarohi1598/rto-database-management/README.md

 # rto-database-management

-## A basic prototype for RTO Database Management system with functionalities such as:
+## A prototype of the Regional Transport Office Database Management system with functionalities such as:
 1. Vehicle registration
 2. Checking vehicle details
 3. License application